nhaar/CPOSTList/notes.md

+# Alehouse
-# AlehousenIt used to be for sale on SoundDogs.
+It used to be for sale on SoundDogs.

-# Seek And HidenThis song is for sale on [Amazon](https://www.amazon.com/Seek-And-Hide/dp/B087HBGX2R).
+# Seek And Hide
+This song is for sale on [Amazon](https://www.amazon.com/Seek-And-Hide/dp/B087HBGX2R).

+# Techno Cowboy
-# Techno CowboynThis song is available for download in [Deezer](https://www.deezer.com/en/track/114801216)
+This song is available for download in [Deezer](https://www.deezer.com/en/track/114801216) Canonically, this song is played and performed by the Penguin Band.

+# Santiago Swing
 Canonically, this song is played and performed by the Penguin Band.

-# Santiago SwingnCanonically, this song is played and performed by the Penguin Band.

 # Thin Ice Theme
 This song is an original song.